v0xie/sd-webui-incantations/README.md

 * Unconditional
 ![image](./images/xyz_grid-0463-3.jpg)

-- Prompt: "an insect robot preparing a delicious meal, anime style"
+- Prompt: "a family of teddy bears having a barbecue in their backyard"
 ![image](./images/xyz_grid-0469-4.jpg)

 #### Also check out the paper authors' official project repository: